A Romantic Dinner Recipe for Pomegranate Pork with Aphrodisiac Vegetables

 For Pork Loin:

 - Place shallot in a Ziplock bag with 1 cup pomegranate juice and 1/4 tsp salt.
 Remove pork from the refrigerator, add to the bag and marinate on the counter for 30 minutes.
-(This will allow the pork to come almost to room temperature before cooking.)
+Do not allow the pork to marinate for more than one hour.

 - Preheat oven to 400 degrees while you make the pomegranate butter (recipe below).